CyrusOfEden/iterm-workspace/README.md

 }
 ```

-**Hint** Look for the visual relationship between the commands arrays, as formatted, and the result of running `start-iterm-workspace` below.
+**Hint** Look for the visual relationship between the commands arrays, as formatted, and the result of running `iterm-workspace` below.

 _The First Tab_
 ![The First Tab](./images/rails-tab-1.png)